Steve Scully: C-SPAN

 Scully joined C-SPAN in 1990 as political editor and White House producer.
 Over his tenure at the network, he was responsible for coordinating campaign programming for C-SPAN, C-SPAN.org and C-SPAN Radio.
 As senior producer for the network's White House coverage, Scully managed a team of field producers responsible for coverage of the White House, politics and special projects.
 He served as a regular Sunday host of Washington Journal, a live three-hour news and public affairs program.
 He was a host and moderator for a number of other C-SPAN programs, including Newsmakers, Road to the White House and In Depth on Book TV.
 In addition to his television work, he regularly appeared on C-SPAN Radio's Washington Today, a live two-hour afternoon drive time program broadcast nationwide on Sirius XM Radio.

 Scully was a backup moderator for all four of the 2016 presidential and vice presidential debates.
 He was supposed to moderate the second 2020 presidential debate, but it was cancelled when Donald Trump, the Republican nominee, refused to agree to a virtual debate after his COVID-19 diagnosis.

 On October 15, 2020, the date that the second 2020 presidential debate was supposed to be held, C-SPAN placed Scully on temporary paid leave after he admitted to misleading about his Twitter feed being hacked when confronted about an exchange he had with Anthony Scaramucci.
 According to Politico, it was not the first time Scully "used the [hacking] excuse to disavow posts in his name, having done so at least twice in the past".
 The Daily Beast reported that, in 2012 and 2013, Scully "apologized for tweets about weight loss, among other things, saying, 'Darn those hackers.'"
 In reference to the Scaramucci tweet, Scully apologised to his colleagues stating "I ask for their forgiveness."

-Scully returned as a producer for the call-in show Washington Journal, and on-air host of The Weekly, on January 5, 2021.
+Scully returned as a political editor, senior executive producer and producer for the call-in show Washington Journal, and on-air host of The Weekly, on January 5, 2021.
 He returned to host Washington Journal on April 5, 2021.

 In July 2021, as part of a company-wide buy-out offer due to cable cord cutting, Scully departed from C-SPAN to take a position as vice president of communications at the Bipartisan Policy Center.